toolboc/azure-iot-nvidia-jetson-deepstream-pnp/README.md

     sudo apt-get install ./deepstream-4.0_4.0.1-1_arm64.deb
     ```

-    If you have issues installing the DeepStream SDK, refer to [the offical DeepStream Developer Guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html) for more information.
+    If you have issues installing the DeepStream SDK, refer to [the official DeepStream Developer Guide](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html) for more information.

 1. Create an IoT Central Application and obtain the DPS connection parameters